 But isn’t drinking something teens do as a “rite of passage” and part of having a good time?

 Many people are unaware of the health and safety risks and think that underage drinking is a “rite of passage.”
 Tragically, many young people don’t survive this rite.
+Some clubs and organizations require drinking alcohol as part of their initiation.
+This is a type hazing, which is dangerous and illegal.
+(See “Bullying” lesson)

 - Car crashes are the leading cause of death for teens;

-- In 2020, 29% of young drivers 15 to 20 years old who were killed in crashes had a BAC of .01 g/dL or higher;
+- In 2022, 30% of young drivers 15 to 20 years old who were killed in crashes had a BAC of .01 g/dL or higher;

 - To reduce alcohol-related fatal crashes among youth, all states have adopted a minimum legal drinking age of 21; and